 Crate training is a lifesaver for working pet owners.
-It gives your puppy a safe and cozy space when you’re at work.
-It stops destructive chewing and potty accidents, keeping your home safe2.
+It gives your puppy a safe and cosy space when you’re at work.
+It stops destructive chewing and potty accidents, keeping your home safe.

 Key Takeaways

-- Crate training is essential for keeping puppies safe and preventing destructive behaviors while their owners are at work.
+- Crate training is essential for keeping puppies safe and preventing destructive behaviours while their owners are at work.

 - Gradually introducing the crate and providing positive reinforcement are key to successful crate training.